 Super fast, well built cruiser/racer in the way only Germany can do.
 The Dehler 36 needs no promotion………these are great boats!

-Introduced in 1988 and designed by Van de Stadt, the boat is aimed at providing high performance with relative ease of handling.
-She has a fairly big rig, but with a self-tacking headsail and powerful electric winch she can be managed with a small crew.
+Introduced in 1988 and designed by Van de Stadt, the boat is aimed at providing high performance with relative ease of handling utilising the Central Winch System powerful electric winch and a self-tacking headsail and she can be managed with a small crew.
 About 800 were built.

 Dehler boats launched November 1989

 Boat number 440-106

 Whitlock wheel steering

 Holding tank to aft head

 Synthetic teak system (DECK KING) professionally applied 2017